 predicted in the general relativistic Big Bang model.
 At this

 point my views on the theory of relativity need to be clarified.
+I recognize there are some notable experimental results in

 physics such as apparent time dilation, the transverse Doppler